n:m Phase-Locking of Coupled Oscillators with Nonlinearities in Coupling Strength and Heterogeneity: Results

 where $c_1$ and $c_2$ represent arbitrary coefficients of a Taylor expansion, and $b$ is a fixed heterogeneity parameter.
-In principle, there can be an infinite number of Taylor coefficients $c_i$, but we are only interested in testing whether the scalar reduction properly captures non-linear effects of heterogeneity.
-Thus, choosing only $c_1$ and $c_2$ is equivalent to truncating a Taylor expansion of the heterogeneity function $J$.
+In principle, there can be an infinite number of Taylor coefficients $c_i$, but we are only interested in testing whether the scalar reduction properly captures nonlinear effects of heterogeneity.
+Thus, choosing only $c_1$ and $c_2$ is equivalent to truncating a Taylor expansion of the heterogeneity function $J_X$.

 We choose $c_2 \gg c_1$ because we generally have that $\ve b \ll 1$.
-For instance, for $3{:}4$ phase-locking, we choose $c_1=1$ and $c_2=\num{1e3}$, where $c_2$ is not as excessively large as it may seem at first glance.
+For instance, for $3{:}4$ phase-locking, we choose $c_1=1$ and $c_2=\num{1e3}$.
+Note that $c_2$ is not as excessively large as it may seem at first glance.
 First, $c_2$ is the coefficient for a term that is $\ve^2 b^2\ll \ve b \ll 1$, so $c_2$ must be exaggerated for non-linear effects to be noticeable.
 Second, for even modestly greater values of $n$ and $m$, such as $n=3$ and $m=4$, only small changes to $b$ lead to noticeable changes in phase-locked states, often on the order of $b=\num{1e-3}$.
-Then, $b^2$ is on the order of $\num{1e-6}$, and the second-order coefficient $c_2 b^2$ is on the order of $\num{1e-3}$ for $3{:}4$ phase-locking, which is reasonable.
+Then, $b^2$ is on the order of $\num{1e-5}$, and the second-order coefficient, $c_2 b^2$ (as it appears in the model equations), is on the order of $\num{1e-3}$ for $3{:}4$ phase-locking, which is reasonable.
 So the exaggerated choices for $c_2$ ultimately lead to more natural second-order coefficients.

-We remark that the simple choice of the heterogeneity terms also leads to cases where phase-locking may not only be lost by increasing the magnitude of heterogeneity $b$, but also regained.
+\begin{remark} The simple choice of the heterogeneity terms leads to cases where phase-locking may not only be lost by increasing the magnitude of heterogeneity $b$, but also regained.
 Consider the heterogeneity terms with $b<0$:

 Suppose, for concreteness, that $c_1 = 1$, $c_2 = 1000$, and $\ve=0.1$.
 Then,

 If we set this equation to zero, we find two distinct values of $|b|$ that result in zero total heterogeneity: